10-Academy/launchingcareerremotework/README.md

 - When you do your monthly/annual reviews with your employer.

 ## Why is it important to learn about this competency before starting my ML career?
 We think that you're here because you want to work in industry.
 Academia can be wonderful and so can entrepreneurship, but we believe that the majority of impact that's made in the world is made through those employed in work.
-This overview should help you to understand how to launch your career with a special view of remote work, which is becoming increasingly commonplace.
+This overview should help you to understand how to launch your career with a special view of remote work, which is becoming increasingly common-place.

 While we have designed 10 Academy such that you will pick up the competencies that you will need to be job-ready, it's important for you to understand what the employer side of the job market expects from employees so that you can maximize how far and how fast you can go.